Elements

 A line is:

 A line can have different qualities – it can be curved or straight, thin or thick, loose or precise, delicate or bold, expressive or controlled.
-The qualities of a line will evoke different feelings; a curved line feels natural and organic, while a straight line feels manmade and mechanical.
+These qualities create different feelings: a curved line feels natural and organic, while a straight line feels manmade and mechanical.
 A delicate line feels soft and feminine, while a bold line feels strong and masculine.

-A horizontal line reminds us of a calm horizon or a person lying down; it implies quiet and rest.
+A horizontal line reminds us of a calm horizon or a person lying down; it evokes feelings of quiet and rest.
 A vertical line makes us think of a skyscraper or a person standing straight and tall; it feels strong and aspiring.
-A vertical line contains potential for activity, and so creates a more energetic feeling than a horizontal line.
-A diagonal line is like a bolt of lightening or a person leaning forward poised to run; it suggests energy and movement.
-Diagonal lines are the most dynamic.
+Since a vertical line contains potential for activity, it creates a more energetic feeling than a horizontal line.
+A diagonal line is like a bolt of lightning or a person leaning forward poised to run; it conveys energy and movement.
+Diagonal lines are the most dynamic type of line.

 Not all lines are actual lines; sometimes we perceive lines that are not really there.
-Implied lines are created by a series of points, such as a dotted line or a group of people standing in a row.
-Psychic lines are not real at all, but are lines we feel; for example when a figure’s eyes are looking in a specific direction or when a line or shape is pointing at something.
+Implied lines are created by a series of points, such as a dotted line or a group of objects lined up in a row.
+Psychic lines are not real lines at all, but instead are lines we sense or feel; for example when a figure’s eyes are looking in a specific direction or when a line or shape is pointing at something.

 A shape is: